 Dendrocalamus strictus

-Another variety of “iron bamboo”, D. strictus has culms that are often (but not always) solid.
+Another variety of “iron bamboo”, Dendrocalamus strictus has culms that are often (but not always) solid.
 Canes of this timber variety get 3 to 5 inches in diameter, reaching 50 to 60 feet tall.
 It grows in other parts of India, to the north and east, as well as Nepal, Bangladesh, Myanmar and Thailand.

 Sometimes called Male bamboo, Solid bamboo or Calcutta bamboo, this species is also important in building and light construction.
 It is used locally for everything from tents and scaffolding to frames from houses and reinforcement for concrete.